 Big Data’s promise depends on how the data is managed.
-In the past data was organized in relational models, sometimes within Data Warehouses, and controlled through various ETL (Extract, Transform and Load) processes.
-This strategy does not work well with Big Data, the size and complexity of the datasets have caused enterprises to adopt new processes and different approaches (such as NoSQL or non-relational databases) that have drastically changed many time-honored Data Management practices.
+In the past data was organized in relational models, sometimes within data warehouses, and controlled through various ETL (Extract, Transform, and Load) processes.
+This strategy does not work well with Big Data; the size and complexity of the datasets have caused enterprises to adopt new processes and different approaches (such as NoSQL or non-relational databases) that have drastically changed many time-honored Data Management practices.

-Big Data is often described by:
+In the Data Management Body of Knowledge (DMBOK), Big Data is described by:

 - Volume: The amount of data.
 Often this consists of thousands of instances or billions of records.

-- Velocity: The speed at which data is captured, generated or shared.
+- Velocity: The speed at which data is captured, generated, or shared.
 This can be distributed and analyzed in real-time.

-- Variety/ Variability: Forms in which data is captured or delivered.
+- Variety/Variability: Forms in which data is captured or delivered.
 These can take different data structures that are often inconsistent within or across data sets.